 - You may outsource the form creation part to the software vendor.
 Many mobile forms software providers will have a service to migrate the current forms to their software for you.

-Mobile forms software will usually consist of two parts:
+Mobile forms data collection software will usually consist of two parts:

 - Online (web-based) part where you create mobile forms, review and analyze form submission records.

 Once a user logs into the mobile application, he will have a way to access company's forms, pick the form for the task at hand, fill out the form and submit.
-With some mobile data collection software, you will be
+With some mobile forms data collection solutions, you will be

 able to control which forms show up for a specific user on his/her mobile device based on: